Updated on April 28th, 2025

 Never Make Assumptions

-If your student is thinking about adding or removing anything in the shared environment, it’s best not to make assumptions about how the roommate may feel about the change.
+If your student is thinking about adding or removing anything in the shared environment, it’s best not to make assumptions about how the new person may feel about the change.
 Instead, they should always ask.

 The same goes for borrowing a roommate or friend’s property or eating their roommate’s food.
 Assuming that it’s okay can lead to conflict, as your student hasn’t actually confirmed that it’s alright.
 By asking, they can find out how their roommate feels before anything potentially upsetting occurs.